Arkenon/slick-slider-block/readme.txt

 3. Search for the block within the Block Editor (Gutenberg) and begin using.

 == Changelog ==

+= 1.1.2 =

+* Fixed: Center mode error
+* Fixed: Add responsive settings for each blocks

+= 1.1.1 =
+* Fixed: Show Infinite loop option for slide to show 1

 = 1.1.0 =
 * Added block supports for blocks